Saiga semi-automatic rifle: Description

 A closer look at the trigger mechanism of the Saiga.

 The saiga most resembles an AK-74 and the AK-100 series of rifles.
 It includes a stamped receiver, and 90-degree gas block unlike the AK-47 which has a milled receiver and 45-degree gas block.
 The use of a third trunnion rivet gives it resemblance to the AK-100 series of rifles Russia is currently exporting.
-This rivet is not present on the AK-47, AKM, and AK-74, the bullet guide in these designs incorporate an extra appendage which allows the bolt to lock while this Saiga and AK-100's use a single rivet design.
+This rivet is not present on the AK-47, AKM, and AK-74.
+The bullet guide in these designs incorporate an extra appendage which allows the bolt to lock while this Saiga and AK-100's use a single rivet design.
 Most of the components of the Saiga are similar if not identical to an AK-101, but there are many cosmetic and functional differences between a Saiga and an AK series rifle.
-On the Saiga there is a pin that is used to secure the front hand guard on to the front barrel assembly and a screw that is used to secure the hand guard in towards the rear.
+On the Saiga there is a pin that is used to secure the front hand guard onto the front barrel assembly and a screw which secures the hand guard in towards the rear.
 The 7.62×39 version Saiga is unable to accept standard AK magazines; physically the magazine catch will not allow a magazine to lock into place inside of the receiver.
 The Saiga's magazine catch has a smaller clearance between the receiver than a "normal" AK.
 This does not allow the larger lug of a non-Saiga magazine to lock in.
 The AK type magazines can be modified to lock in place, but cartridges may not feed because the Saiga's receiver lacks a bullet guide.
 The bullet guide allows a round to be pulled from a magazine and then fed into the chamber without being caught on the front trunnion; this bullet guide is specifically built on the lip of the Saiga magazine.
 Any magazine used that does not have this feature may not feed reliably in the rifle.

-Another difference of some later model Saigas is that they have a bolt hold open button.